grafana/agent/docs/configuration-reference.md

 The `windows_exporter_config` block configures the `windows_exporter`
 integration, which is an embedded version of [`windows_exporter`](https://github.com/grafana/windows_exporter).
-This allows for the collection of windows metrics and exposing them as Prometheus metrics.
+This allows for the collection of Windows metrics and exposing them as Prometheus metrics.

 Full reference of options: